anamariag14/Codebase_Team73/README.md

    2. Model for Calle 13 West-East direction: 'Model_Cl13_WE.ipynb'
    3. Model for Calle 80 East-West direction: 'Model_Cl80_EW.ipynb'
    4. Model for Calle 80 West-East direction: 'Model_Cl80_WE.ipynb'

+Also, there is a folder with the dash application named SmartFlow.